tytydraco/yessleep/out/I_Will_Never_Ever_Ever_Stop_to_Help_a_Stranger_on_the_Side_of_the_Road.md

 “The great American road trip!”

 I agreed to it, of course.
 It seemed like a good idea.
-I mean how many people don’t dream about driving across the United States in an open car.
+I mean how many people don’t dream about driving across the United States in an open car?

 We were barely out of Sacramento when we reached the edge of the Mojave.
 I’d actually never had driven out of the state up to that point so I was lost.
 I stopped at an isolated gas station.
 I told Lisa that I needed to use the restroom but it was really because I had no idea where we were going.